Kala Patthar Summit, Trek Elevation and Weather Guide

 Precaution and care

-Kala Patthar summit: Packing List and Gear Requirements
+Kala Patthar Summit: Packing List and Gear Requirements

-It is best to get all your gear and necessities from Kathmandu because it is an excellent location for getting great deals on items.
+Getting all your gear and necessities from Kathmandu is best because it is an excellent location for great deals.

 Clothing